-This topic describes Commerce-specific caching and examples of how Episerver Commerce uses caching for its product catalogs and their entries.
-Platform cache functionality, including remote synchronization, is part of the Episerver platform.
+This topic describes Commerce-specific caching and examples of how Optimizely Commerce uses caching for its product catalogs and their entries.
+Platform cache functionality, including remote synchronization, is part of the Optimizely platform.

 Classes in this topic are in the Mediachase.Commerce.Catalog namespace.

 Caching for each subsystem, such as catalogs and orders, is configured in its respective configuration files.
 For a catalogs example, see ecf.catalog.config in the site's configs folder.

 Example: Cache settings for the Catalogs subsystem